 Since Bitcoin launched in 2009, thousands of other cryptocurrencies have come into existence, all with different prices, market caps, and goals.
 The price history of a coin can inform you about its past, as well as help you make predictions about its future.

-A myriad of different factors has influenced the prices of cryptocurrencies, including retail and institutional investment, project specifics, and events and trends in the rest of the crypto market and global economy.
+Many factors have influenced the value of cryptocurrencies, including retail and institutional investment, project specifics, and events and trends in the rest of the crypto market and the global economy.

 Live cryptocurrency prices are in constant flux as they are decided by the balance of buyers and sellers on exchanges.
 As cryptocurrencies are highly volatile, their prices can change by a large amount in a short space of time.

-If you want to get started with the most user-friendly trading experience on the market, register for a free account with Kriptomat today to begin your journey into the exciting world of cryptocurrencies!
+Ready to get started?
+Register for a free account with Kriptomat to begin your journey into the exciting world of cryptocurrencies!